Why Are Nurses Important? 7 Ways Nurses Change Lives

 3. Nurses Observe and Monitor Patient Status

-Because of the time nurses spend with patients, they are often the individuals who pay attention to the small details of how their patients are doing, and they notice when little changes occur.
-Nurses can notice slight changes in symptoms and alert the healthcare team about warning signs.
-For example, good nurses would be able to notice:
+Because of the time nurses spend with patients, they are often the individuals who pay attention to the small details of how their patients are doing, and they can notice when small but indicative changes occur.
+Nurses can notice these slight changes in symptoms and alert the healthcare team about warning signs.
+For example, nurses are able to note and act on signs including:

 Nurses perceive these and many more health conditions because they monitor their patients closely, and they’re skilled at noticing changes.
 In addition, nurses also recognize patient improvements over time.
 Their clinical perspective helps the entire healthcare team know when a patient is stable and ready to go home.

 Health literacy is the understanding patients have about their health needs.
-It’s vital for patients to know the why behind their health.
-Health literacy helps people know how to make decisions that align with their health goals.
+It’s vital for patients to know the why behind their health, and health literacy helps people make decisions that align with their health goals.

 Many populations in our communities suffer from low health literacy.
 We need professionals within the health community who can remedy this by providing accurate, relevant information in everyday language.
 That’s where nurses come in.